 - FAILS – if I don’t think a recipe quite works or isn’t very nice, I won’t post it.
 I wouldn’t want my readers to be disappointed by trying something that I don’t think is up to par.
 I’m always happy to send the recipe out though, if a reader particularly wants to try it for themselves.

-- BOOK – recipes that are destined for the book won’t always be published on the blog as I am tinkering with them.
+- BOOK – recipes that are destined for books I am writing won’t always be published on the blog as I am tinkering with them.
 I’m always happy to email them to you though – especially if you are willing to report back.
-Offers to test cook recipes that will feature in the book are always welcome as I want to be 100% sure that these recipes work perfectly.
+Offers to test cook recipes that will feature in my books are always welcome as I want to be 100% sure that these recipes work perfectly.

 - REPEATS – when I have made a dish before I will try and link back to the post where the recipe exists if possible.
 It’s going to take me a while to cross reference all the recipes but I’ll get there in the end.

-- FEATURED RECIPES – the recipe of the month is only viewable on the website for one month.
-I’m going to start posting these in the blog too though when I have time.
+- FEATURED RECIPES – in the early days the recipe of the month was only viewable on the website for one month.
+I now include the recipe in a blog post.

 Can you send me a particular recipe?